OmerMiz1/Matrix-Shortest-Path/README.md

 Project made as part of out Algorithmic programming course.
 The main goal of the project is to practice generics.
 The program can run a multi-threaded TCP server, each server can support clients with specific problems to solve such as Matrix paths and string reversing.

-Currently, we support BFS, DFS, BestFS and AStar algorithms for finding paths in a matrix (graph).
+# The Algorithms
+Currently, we support the following graph (matrix) search algorithms:

+1. BFS
+2. DFS
+3. BestFS
+4. AStar

 # Results
 We tested which algorithm had the best results in means of costs per path (avg).
-We found that BestFS had the best results amongst the algorithms, although in reality AStar is supposed to be the prefferable.
+The results indicated that BestFS had the best results amongst the algorithms, although in reality AStar is supposed to be the prefferable.

 # INSTRUCTIONS:
 1. Go into Main.cpp and choose your desired searcher (it is possible to use the second line in main.cpp also with no arguments)